 If you’re facing the possibility of a lung transplant, we understand your anxiety and uncertainty.
 Our goal is to help you live longer and get you back to the activities you enjoy.
-You can trust the experience of our surgeons, who successfully perform more single and double lung transplants than most transplant programs in the country.
-If you have a complex lung condition, such as cystic fibrosis (CF), pulmonary fibrosis (PF), chronic obstructive pulmonary disease (COPD) or scleroderma, we will conduct a thorough evaluation to determine if you are candidate for lung transplantation.
+You can trust the experience of our surgeons, who successfully perform more lung transplants than any other program in the world.
+If you have lung disease, such as cystic fibrosis, pulmonary fibrosis, chronic obstructive pulmonary disease (COPD) or scleroderma, we will conduct a thorough evaluation to determine if you are candidate for lung transplantation.
 We are also highly skilled in transplanting people with complex lung conditions, including pulmonary hypertension, pulmonary graft versus host disease, common variable immune deficiency, Lymphangiolieiomyomatosis

-- Pulmonary rehabilitation prepares you for transplant.
-Supervised exercise, education and medical management boosts your lung function and gets you in the best possible shape before surgery.
-Our program aims to shorten your hospital stay, ensure you experience fewer complications after transplant, and ultimately enjoy a better quality of life.
+- Pulmonary physical therapy to prepare you for transplant.
+Supervised exercise, education and medical management boost your lung function and get you in the best possible shape before surgery.
+Our program aims to shorten your hospital stay, reduce post-transplant complications, and ultimately help you enjoy a better quality of life.

 - Comprehensive care before and after transplant.
 We educate you and your family about your emotional and physical needs before and after transplant.
 Our care guides outline what you can expect throughout the process, including how to prepare for a transplant and how to care for your body after a transplant.

-- Outstanding outcomes for older patients.
+- Experience in the challenges faced by older patients.
 We were one of the first centers in the U.S. to transplant patients over the age of 65, and have developed fast experience and knowledge in this patient population and the challenges faced.
 More than 50 percent of lung patients over the age of 65 in the U.S. choose Duke for their lung transplant.

-- Help for patients who don’t meet standard criteria.
+- Help for patients who don't meet standard criteria.
 We often evaluate critically ill patients who are turned away by other medical centers.
-Duke regularly transplants patients with coronary artery disease or those who require mechanical ventilation, and achieve excellent results.
+We achieve excellent results transplanting patients with coronary artery disease or those who require mechanical ventilation, and achieve excellent results.

 - A transplant team of caring coordinators.
 Our dedicated team of transplant coordinators include advanced care nurses who help you navigate the transplant process and address your concerns.
 Your transplant coordinator will answer your questions about the initial evaluation and surgical procedure, as well as financial concerns and dietary requirements.
 We also educate you and your family about your emotional and physical needs before and after transplant.

-- Leaders in transplantation research.
+- Transplantation research leaders.
 Our doctors were recently awarded a 5-year, $13M Clinical Trials in Organ Transplantation (CTOT) grant to collaborate with four other leading lung transplant centers in North America.
 Together, we hope to advance the understanding of infection and long-term graft failure, which affects more than 50% of lung transplant recipients.
 Our leadership in transplantation research gives you access to the most up-to-date evidence-based practices available.